rauts/Data-Structure-Array/README.md

 Users are requested to compile and build the codes in `Microsoft Visual Studio Community 2019 (Version 16.6.3.)` as I have successfully built the whole project in this version of MSVS IDE.

-Since the test codes are also provided in the same folder, users can verify whether codes work as intended.
-Users are also encouraged to add more tests codes to enhance their understanding and increase the robustness of the current implementations as well.
+Since the test codes are also provided in the same folder, users are encouraged to play with the test codes to enhance their understanding about the codes.
+Users are also encouraged to add more tests codes to increase the robustness of the current implementations as well.

 Hands of suggestions, comments, feedback or colaboration will be highly appreciated.

 ### Contributing